thankiakash7/thankiakash7/README.md

 # Akash Thanki

 MSc Data Science at the University of Sussex.
-Before this, I spent four years at Numerator working with large-scale FMCG data - building analytical pipelines, dashboards, and consumer scorecards for clients like Google, Amazon, Samsung, and Unilever.
+Before this, I spent four years at Numerator working with large-scale FMCG data — building analytical pipelines, dashboards, and consumer scorecards for clients like Google, Amazon, Samsung, and Unilever.

 I came back into study because I wanted to go deeper into the theory behind what I was doing in industry.
-That's meant a lot of statistics, machine learning fundamentals, and Python at a level that wasn't required when you're shipping weekly trackers.
+That's meant a lot of statistics, machine learning from first principles, NLP, and building things in PyTorch rather than just calling sklearn.

 Currently looking for **internships, graduate, and entry-level roles** in data science, data analytics, or applied ML — based in Brighton, open to London.